emustudio/emustudio.github.io/_documentation/user/_doc/ram/abstract-tape.md

 # Abstract tape

 Abstract tapes, in general, are used in various abstract machines.
-Probably the best known are Turing machine, RAM machine and RASP machine. plugin of the abstract tape for emuStudio is called `abstractTape-ram`.
+Probably the best known are Turing machine, RAM machine, and RASP machine.
+The plugin of the abstract tape for emuStudio is called `abstractTape-ram`.

 There are several properties which an abstract tape might have:

 - Bounded, one-side bounded or unbounded
-- Random access (allowing to move head in both directions) or linear access (allowing to move head only in one direction)
+- Random access (allowing to move the head in both directions) or linear access (allowing to move head only in one direction)
 - Specific or any cell content type (e.g. cells are integers, or strings, or can be any value?)
-- Read only, or read-write cells
+- Read-only, or read-write cells
 - Purpose of the tape (title)

-This plugin allows to set up such properties, but those are set up by the virtual computer which uses it, not by the user.
+This plugin allows us to set up such properties, but those are set up by the virtual computer which uses it, not by the user.
 For more information, please see the programming section.

 Currently, there are just two virtual computers utilizing this plugin: